This spot has been added by

 Restaurants and accommodation sear Tiahura Beach

-• Level required Beginner
+• Level required Advanced

-• Maximum depth7ft/2m in the lagoon, 20ft/6m in the channel.
+• Maximum depth7ft/2m in the lagoon, 35ft/10m in the pass.

 • Water entranceFrom a sandy beach

-• Potential DangersCrown-of-thorn starfish, sea anemones
+• Potential DangersCrown-of-thorn starfish, current, boat traffic in the pass

 • LifeguardNo